itom-project/itom/docs/userDoc/source/08_scriptLanguage/getstart-hardware.rst

 Introduction
 *************

-This tutorial is similar to the corresponding sections of the getting started tutorial, but describes the use of hardware plugins (:py:class:`~itom.actuator` and :py:class:`~itom.dataIO`) in more detail.
+This tutorial is similar to the corresponding sections of the :ref:`getting started tutorial <gettingStarted>`, but describes the use of hardware plugins (:py:class:`~itom.actuator` and :py:class:`~itom.dataIO`) in more detail.
 Many steps below can be done via |python| scripting, or by GUI interaction.